mdlacasse/Owl/docker/README.md

 application installed on your computer.

 Downloading the Docker image from the command line:
+There are two versions for the images: one that contains all the Python module named 'owldocker.run' and one that will build the Python environment named 'owldocker.build'
 ```
-docker pull owlplanner/owldocker.run
+docker pull owlplanner/owldocker.{run or build}
 ```
 Then the container can be started (and stopped) from the command line:
 ```
-docker run -p 8501:8501 --rm owlplanner/owldocker.run
+docker run -p 8501:8501 --rm owlplanner/owldocker.{run or build}
 ```
+Note that the 'run' version, while being larger than the 'build' version, will start much faster.

 Just point your browser to http://localhost:8501 to access the Owl user interface.
 Owl will run locally and safely through a container on your computer.

 One can also use the Docker Desktop graphical user interface for performing the same steps.
-The image *owlplanner/owldocker* can be searched for and downloaded in the *Docker Hub* section of Docker Desktop.
+The image *owlplanner/owldocker.{run or build}* can be searched for and downloaded in the *Docker Hub* section of Docker Desktop.
 Then, on the *Images* section, click on the run icon for the image, and use host port 8501 to map to container port 8501.